‘Pawn Stars’ Old Man Passed Away At 77, Says Son Rick Harrison

 ‘”‘The Old Man’ Harrison passed away this morning surrounded by those he loved.
 He will be tremendously missed by our family, the team at Gold & Silver Pawn and his many fans the world over.”

-In the early 1980s, ‘Old Man’ and his son Rick moved to Los Vegas and opened the Gold & Silver Pawn Shop with his son.
+In the 1980s, ‘Old Man’ and his son Rick moved to Los Vegas and opened the Gold & Silver Pawn Shop with his son.
 When the producers of Pawn Stars first met the father and son duo, they knew they had an instant success on their hands.
 The show began filming in 2009, following the daily lives of the two men.

 Since that time, the History Network has shown an addition of Corey, ‘Old Man’ Harrison’s grandson, which has been good for the network ratings.
 The show’s successful nature is based upon the camaraderie and clashing of the three men as they decide what items are worth, as well as whether or not to accept them into the shop.